simonmichael/hledger_site/src/faq.md

 ### How do I show a register or balance report between one account and another ?

-The above won't work with the `register` or balance commands because these report on individual account postings, not whole transactions.
+The above won't work with the `register` or balance commands because these are posting-based reports - their query selects postings, not whole transactions.
 Instead, run a print report to select transactions to use in a second report, like so:

 ```cli